ControlBaseRacingLeague/CBRL/rules.md

 |    |    | **Unsafe Pit Release**  |  On  |

 ### Article 1.3 - Attendance in League Races
-1. By registering for a full seat in the league races, you commit to be available during all races in the season for the duration of the competition season.
+1. By registering for a full seat in the league races, you commit to be available during the majority of races for the duration of the competition season.
 If you are unable to attend, mark the attendance as unable to attend on the check in bot.
 We can fill your seat with a reserve driver for the week.
 2. By registering for a reserve seat in the league races, you can without obligation sign up for an empty seat.
 Once registered, you commit to attending.
-Vacancies will be posted in the reserve driver channel about 24 hours before the race start.
+Your seat will be announced on raceday.
 3. Points earned will be credited to the reserve driver.
 4. If a driver is inexplicably absent, the driver may lose his seat.
 A reserve driver can then prioritize a claim to a vacant seat.
 5. If you can't make it to the races anymore, you don't need a reason to leave the competition.
 Please let us know so we can fill the seat.